mapninja/Earthsys144/week02/03_TURN_IN_introducing_arcgis_fieldmaps_and_arcgis_online_for_data_collection.md

 ![](images/20250326_123129_image.png)

-1. Click on the "Configure Attributes" icon in the Fields list box to expand it and note that the fields you added to your Places feature layer are already included in the Fields list.
+1. Click on the **Fields list** box to expand it and note that the fields you added to your Places feature layer are already included in the Fields list.

 ![](images/20250326_124426_image.png)